 - Don’t focus too much on the legs.

 Get swim lessons with a professional instructor

 This was the very simple formula that I used.
-I had no idea how to swim correctly, so I booked a lesson with a swim instructor, who saw me swim and just slowly gave me good “swimming habit making” tasks and taught me about correct breathing, etc. Overall I only had four swim lessons between the beginning of my training through my first Ironman, but those sessions really, really helped.
-During each lesson I gained some advice and ideas, that I could use for myself in the coming weeks and months.
+However, I had no idea how to swim correctly, so I booked a lesson with a swim instructor, who saw me swim and just slowly gave me good “swimming habit making” tasks and taught me about correct breathing, etc. Overall I only had four swim lessons between the beginning of my training through my first Ironman, but those sessions helped.
+During each lesson, I gained some advice and ideas that I could use for myself in the coming weeks and months.